sidliu2000/samsung-galaxy-chromebook/README.md

 I prefer running Linux directly, using Crouton, after comparing built-in Linux Developer Environment and using Chromebrew.

 <ol>
-      <li>Built-in <b>Linux Developer Environment</b> is containerized VM, although it is quite usable, but it is a virtual machine environment nonetheless.
+<li>Built-in <b>Linux Developer Environment</b> is a containerized VM, although it is quite usable, but it is a virtual machine environment nonetheless.
 Performance penalty will incur.</li>

 <li><b>Chromebrew</b> (https://github.com/skycocker/chromebrew) is a chromebook package manager much like apt or dnf.
 In general, I feel that the disadvantage of size and complexity of the tool outweights its benefits.
 It works well for the situations where you need a couple of must-have tools.</li>

 <li><b>Crouton</b> (https://github.com/dnschneid/crouton) is a chroot environment, much closer to native Chromeos.
 The performance difference is almost negligible.
 I also like the fact that it is somewhat isolated from the chromeos.
 In addition to xiwi which provides a X11 on chromeos, sommelier (https://github.com/jcdang/chromeos-ubuntu-sommelier) is available as well.
 Sommelier solution provides a more integrated solution and allows running Linux apps seamlessly.</li>

 </ol>

 I run the following crouton to install Debian Bullseye:
       crouton -r bullseye -t x11,xorg,xiwi,cli-extra,audio,keyboard,extension,xfce

+3) Running Windows VM

-3) <b>SSD Upgrade</b>
+4) <b>SSD Upgrade</b>

 I got a Western Digital 1TB NVME 2230 SSD, after seeing this video https://www.youtube.com/watch?v=QAyFRj-gORI.